shivamdhama/ML_mini-projects/Diabetes_Prediction/About Dataset.md

 certain diagnostic measurements included in the dataset.
 Several constraints were placed on the selection of these instances from a larger database.
 In particular, all patients here are females at least 21 years old of Pima Indian heritage.

+The datasets consists of several medical predictor variables and one target variable, Outcome.
+Predictor variables includes the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.

+IN this problem i have used Random forest to predict the Diabetes.
+I have used Python and got the accuracy arround 83.11% The dataset is very small only 700 rows are available.